Gregory Helms: Personal life

+Helms was born in Smithfield, North Carolina, but he was raised in Wooster, Ohio.
 Helms is a comic book fan, and one of his favorite characters is the Green Lantern.
 He has a tattoo on his right shoulder which is the Lantern's logo and his original WWE character, The Hurricane, is inspired by the Green Lantern.
-It was picked and inked the same days as his cousin, fellow pro wrestling trainee, and comic book fan Mike Helm had the symbol of his favorite character, Green Arrow tattooed on his own bicep.
+It was picked and inked the same days as his cousin, fellow pro wrestling trainee, and comic book fan Mike Helm had the symbol of his favorite character, Green Lantern, tattooed on his own bicep.
 In 2008, he got a tattoo of his last name on his upper back.
 Helms owns a motorcycle called "The Hurri-Cycle", which he got when he was using The Hurricane gimmick.
 Helms is good friends with Jeff Hardy, Matt Hardy and Shannon Moore.
 He appears on The Hardy Show, The Hardys' internet show.
 He also performed as the stunt double of actor David Arquette in the movie Ready to Rumble.

 On March 19, 2007, Sports Illustrated posted on its website an article in its continuing series investigating a steroid and HGH ring used by a number of professional athletes in several sports.
 That article mentioned several current and former WWE wrestlers, including Helms who was alleged to have obtained HGH.
 WWE has since made a statement on this situation, mentioning that the allegations preceded the Talent Wellness program WWE launched in April 2006.
 On August 30, 2007, an article by Sports Illustrated named Helms and nine other wrestlers to be given growth hormone not in compliance with the WWE Talent Wellness program.
 He was said to have received testosterone, HGH and nandrolone between November 2003 and February 2007.

 In June 2012, Helms' girlfriend gave birth to his first child, a boy named Sebastian.

 Helms is a weekly guest on the podcast "Keepin it 100" on the Jericho network.
 In 2016 and 2017, he appeared on a weekly podcast for Fightful.com.